An introduction to fountain pens

 How to take care of your fountain pen

 You should take care to leave the cap on your fountain pen between writing, as it can dry out.
-It won't occur if you use the pen regularly and leave the cap on, but should it happen to dry out, simply run the tip under a tiny stream of water and it should start writing again with ease.
-If need be, blot it on a piece of scratch paper or a cardboard box or paper bag before continuing your writing.
+It won't occur if you use the pen regularly and tighten the cap afree each use, but should it happen to dry out, simply run the tip under a small stream of water and it should start writing again with ease.
+If need be, blot it on a piece of scratch paper or scrap cloth before continuing your writing.

 I also store mine tip down so that the ink flows properly.
-The ink refills we offer are quick drying, making these pens all-purpose.
+The ink we offer is quick drying, making these pens all-purpose.